 Healthcare Executive Demand

-The overall employment of healthcare executives will rise by 18% between 2018 and 2028.
-That pace is almost quadruple the national average.
-During these 10 years, the country will add approximately 71,600 jobs.
+The overall employment of healthcare executives will rise at a pace that is almost quadruple the national average between 2020 and 2030.
+During these 10 years, the country will add approximately 429,800 jobs.

-The demand also stems from the necessity to replace retiring healthcare executives.
+The demand also stems from the need to replace retiring healthcare executives.

 Healthcare Executive Roles

 With a terminal degree in nursing, you can serve in a range of executive roles.
-Here are just a few of the positions available to DNP graduates:
+Here are just a few of the positions relevant to DNP graduates:

-- Regional Chief Nursing Officer: The regional CNO leads nursing practice across a multi-facility healthcare system.
+- Regional chief nursing officer: The regional chief nursing officer (CNO) leads nursing practice across a multi-facility healthcare system.
 They’re responsible for overseeing nursing education and research, patient safety and quality improvement, among other areas.

-- Nursing Home Administrator: This type of healthcare executive oversees all aspects of residential nursing facilities, from staff and resident admission to finances and the delivery of care.
+- Nursing home administrator: The nursing home administrator is a type of healthcare executive who oversees all aspects of residential nursing facilities, from staff and resident admission to finances and the delivery of care.

-- Director of Nursing/Chief Nursing Officer: DNP graduates in this role supervise the nursing departments of various healthcare facilities.
+- Director of nursing/chief nursing officer: DNP graduates in the director of nursing/chief nursing officer role supervise the nursing departments of various healthcare facilities.
 They’re accountable for budgeting, staff performance, policies, procedures and much more.

-- Chief Nursing Information Officer: The CNIO champions informatics to enhance nursing practice and healthcare outcomes.
-They implement solutions for care delivery and serve as subject matter experts on interprofessional healthcare teams.
+- Chief nursing information officer: The chief nursing information officer (CNIO) champions informatics as a means of improving nursing practice and healthcare outcomes.
+A CNIO implements solutions for care delivery and serves as a subject matter expert on interprofessional healthcare teams.

 #4: Earning a DNP will increase your earning potential.

-By achieving the highest credential in nursing, you can significantly increase your earnings.
+An additional benefit of earning a DNP is the potential to significantly increase your earnings.
 Regardless of your career interests or salary expectations, a DNP will prepare you for a meaningful and lucrative role in healthcare.

 How Do Salaries Compare for MSN and DNP Graduates?

-On average, DNP-prepared nurses make more than those with an MSN.
+On average, DNP-prepared nurses earn more than those with an MSN.

-Why do DNP graduates make more?
-They're compensated for having the greatest competency in the field and taking on ultimate accountability in leadership positions.
+Why do DNP graduates earn more?
+They’re compensated for having the greatest competency in the field and taking on ultimate accountability in leadership positions.

 How Does DNP Salary Vary by State?

 Depending on where you work, your salary can exceed the average for DNP graduates.
-The following states pay the most.
+The following states pay the highest:

 What Can DNP Graduates Earn as Healthcare Executives?